andrisimonetti/SLR-ML-toolkit/README.md

 ### STEP 0: Data creation (Optional)
 1. Dowload from Web of Science the dataset in .txt format.
 2. Dowload the `Dataset_creation.ipynb` and the `wos_functions.py` files in the same folder.
 Run the first and second steps of the Notebook `Dataset_creation.ipynb` with Jupyter Notebook.
 Through the functions within the module `wos_functions.py` you can organize the files in a pandas DataFrame, count the references internal to the dataset for each document and indicate which journal of pubblication appears in the list of Top journals.
 If the list is not provided by the user, the default list is provided by the file "TopJournal_list.txt".
 4. Dowload the `preprocessing.py` file in the same folder of `Dataset_creation.ipynb`.
 Run the third step of the Notebook `Dataset_creation.ipynb`.
-The preprocessing consists of stemming the words and removing punctuations, stops-words and customized stop-words.
+The preprocessing procedure to clean the texts consists of stemming the words and removing punctuations, stops-words and customized stop-words.
 To insert your list of stop-words..

 ### STEP 1: Analysis
 1. Download `toolkit_functions.py`, `topic_stats.py` and `scopus_functions.py` files to import the functions needed.